ahrefs/ocannl/lib/shape_inference.md

 # Shape inference and projection inference

 To separate concerns, OCANNL is split into the `arrayjit` library, responsible for compilation of high-level n-D array operation sequences (`Assignments.t`) via the gccjit and cuda backends, and the main `ocannl` library, responsible for deriving the operations computing the forward propagation and backpropagation from tensor expressions.
-In particular, `arrayjit` contains `Indexing`, which represents complex indexing into arrays, and the main library `ocannl` has `Shape`, which does the most "heavy-lifting" in the translation from concise tensor expressions to sequences of assignments.
+In particular, `arrayjit` contains `Indexing`, which represents complex indexing into arrays, and the main library `ocannl` has `Row` and `Shape` modules, which do the most "heavy-lifting" in the translation from concise tensor expressions to sequences of assignments.

 Shape inference broadly speaking consists in OCANNL of inferring the `Shape.t` record -- shape inference proper, and inferring the `Indexing.projections` record -- projections inference. `Shape.t` records are mutable, so that the partially inferred shapes can be observed by the user.
 Shape and projections inference is intended to be declarative -- independent of the order in which constraints are added, but it's unclear to me if it is fully declarative, and in one sense it is not declarative: it depends on when ocannl expressions are compiled to assignments.
 Shape inference has two phases: `is_complete:false` shape inference is performed as constraints are added; `is_complete:true` inference happens at once when the corresponding tensor expressions are jitted.
 We need the "completed" phase because we want to make stronger assumptions: choose appropriate constraint boundaries as the sizes of dimensions that haven't been fully solved yet.
 If shape variables still remain in the inferred shapes after the `is_complete:true` pass, they default to broadcastable/no-more-axes and dimension-1.